openpgpjs/openpgpjs/README.md

 ### Platform support

-* OpenPGP.js supports node.js v0.12+ and browsers that implement [window.crypto.getRandomValues](http://caniuse.com/#feat=getrandomvalues).
+* OpenPGP.js v2.x is written in ES6 but is transpiled to ES5 using [Babel](https://babeljs.io/) to run in any environments.
+We support node.js v0.8+ and browsers that implement [window.crypto.getRandomValues](http://caniuse.com/#feat=getrandomvalues).

 * The api uses ES6 promises which are available in [most modern browsers](http://caniuse.com/#feat=promises).
 If you need to support browsers that do not support Promises, fear not!
 There is a [polyfill](https://github.com/jakearchibald/es6-promise), which is included in our build.
 So no action required on your part!

 * For the OpenPGP HTTP Key Server (HKP) client the new [fetch api](http://caniuse.com/#feat=fetch) is used.
 There is a polyfill for both [browsers](https://github.com/github/fetch) and [node.js](https://github.com/bitinn/node-fetch) runtimes.
-These are not bundled in the library however and you must add these yourself.
-See the unit tests for examples of how to integrate them.
+The node module is included as a dependency if you install via npm, but we do not include the browser polyfill in our build.
+So you'll need to include it in your app if you intend to use the HKP client.

 ### Performance